psycedelicAI/AI-Continuity-Architecture-Method/synthetic-test/testing-guide.md

     → Confirmed
 ```

-Use a new conversation for each run.

-Record every status promotion, authority error, or false continuity claim.
+Record every status promotion, authority error, or false-continuity claim.

+## Test E question

+> Can the receiving AI preserve status and authority rather than merely
+> preserve vocabulary and general meaning?

 ---